-&lt;sup>32 Article 49(6) and Annex IX point 2 to the Common Provision Regulation
+$^{^{\}rm 33}$ Article 49(6) and Annex IX point 2 to the Common Provision Regulation

-1. Placing a brief description of the project, a statement on its aims and results, the financial support from the programme on its own website or on its own social media sites (if any), 0.4% 2.
-Placing a statement highlighting the support from the programme on documents and communication material relating to the implementation of the project, intended for the general public or for its participants 0.4% 3.
-Displaying durable plaques or billboards clearly visible to the public, presenting the Programme logotype - for the projects involving physical investment or the purchase of equipment 0.4% po the Other communication activities (excluding those mentioned in ints 1-3): using the Programme logotype including the symbol of European Union while carrying out visibility, transparency and mmunication activities 0.1% per unit failure, maximum 0.4%
+3. Displaying durable plaques or billboards clearly visible to the public, presenting the Programme logotype - for the projects involving physical investment or the purchase of equipment 4.
+Other communication activities (excluding those mentioned in points 1-3): using the Programme logotype including the symbol of the European Union while carrying out visibility, transparency and communication activities